devth/devth.github.com/_posts/2015-05-19-thrush-cond-is-not-a-monad.md

 }
 ```

-We've defined a Semigroup over the set of all ThrushConds.
-What does this give
+We've defined a Semigroup over the set of all
-us?
-We can now combine any number of ThrushConds using Semigroup's
+`ThrushCond[A]`{:.language-scala}s.
+What does this give us?
+We can now combine
+any number of `ThrushCond`{:.language-scala}s using Semigroup's
 `|+|`{:.language-scala} operator.
 A simple example using
 `ThrushCond[Int]`{:.language-scala}: